Ennerdale Bridge

 Ennerdale Bridge is a hamlet in the county of Cumbria, England.
 It is in the civil parish of Ennerdale and Kinniside.
 It had a total population taken at the 2011 census of 220.

 Description

 Ennerdale Bridge lies at the confluence of Croasdale Beck and the River Ehen and is on the border of the Lake District National Park that uses both watercourses as its boundary.
 The nearest town is Cleator Moor to its west.
-Ennerdale Bridge appear in many versions of the Coast to Coast Walk and is 13 mi from its western end.
+Ennerdale Bridge appears in many versions of Alfred Wainwright's Coast to Coast Walk and is 13 mi from its western end.

 The parish church, dedicated to St Mary, is Victorian - dating from 1858 - in the Romanesque style.

-Etymology
+Toponymy

 The name Ennerdale means 'Anund's valley', from 'Anundar', genitive of the Old Norse personal name 'Anundr'/'Qnundr', and 'dalr' 'valley', cross-influenced by 'Ehen', the name of the local river.

-The village has a community ran cafe, The Gather, which is a popular stop off for tourists walking the famed Wainwrights Coast-2-Coast walk.
+The village has a community-run café, The Gather, which is a popular stop-off for tourists walking the famed Coast to Coast walk.